spalladino/reframe-sudamerik/README.md

 # reframe-sudamerik

-A [re-frame](https://github.com/Day8/re-frame) application designed to ... well, that part is up to you.
+A [re-frame](https://github.com/Day8/re-frame) application for playing around with re-frame.
+The app will list products and allow to set up requests for purchases at sudamerik.

 ## Development Mode